tmtsoftware/csw-prototype/README.md

 http://www.tmt.org

 Build Instructions
 ==================

-There is no top level build yet.
-To build the individual bundles, cd to the directory containing build.sbt and run sbt.
-Some useful tasks:
+A hierarchical build is defined (see project/Csw.scala).
+To build, run 'sbt' and type one of the following commands:

+compile       - compiles the sources

+gen-idea      - generates the Idea project and modules

-osgi-bundle	- compiles and builds the osgi bundle publish-local 	- copies the bundle to the local ivy repository (~/.ivy2) so it can be referenced by other bundles test 		- run the tests
+osgi-bundle	  - compiles and builds the osgi bundles

+publish-local - copies the bundles to the local ivy repository (~/.ivy2) so they can be referenced by other bundles

+test 		  - run the tests

+Commands apply to the entire build unless otherwise specified.
+You can narrow the focus to a subproject with the sbt "project" command.
+For example: "project cs" sets the current project to "cs".
+The top level project is "csw".